Camp Ramah in California: History

 The camp was founded in 1956 by Rabbi Jacob Pressman.
 In 2007, the camp installed the largest private non-profit solar power generator system in the state of California, a 270 kW system.
 Population-wise, it is the largest of the Ramah summer camps, and it caters to the communities of the west coasts of the United States, Canada, Mexico, as well as the non-contiguous states of Hawaii and Alaska.
 It has also hosted campers from the United Kingdom.
 It is one of the only Ramah camps that operates a winter camp and holds winter weekends owing to the favorable winter climate.
 The summer season is split up into two four-week sessions attended by over 1,350 campers.
 Prayers are held in a synagogue in the round.

 Administration

 The current executive director is Rabbi Joe Menashe.
 He follows Rabbi Daniel Greyber, Brian Greene and Rabbi Edward Feinstein.

 Chaim Potok, author of The Chosen, The Promise, and My Name is Asher Lev, was director of the camp in 1957-59 before embarking on his career as a writer.
 Brian Greene and Rabbi Daniel Greyber have been executive directors of the camp.

-Following Chaim Potok, the camp was led by Tzvili Yardeni, Dr. Walter Ackerman, Rabbi Zvi Dershowitz, Rabbi Ronald Levine and then Asher Meltzer.
+Following Chaim Potok, the camp was led by Tzvili Yardeni, Dr. Walter Ackerman, Rabbi Zvi Dershowitz, Rabbi Ronald Levine, Rabbi Stuart Kelman and then Asher Meltzer.

 Rabbi Zvi Dershowitz directed the winter camp program and was the administrative director during the summer program from 1963 until 1973 (during which Dr. Walter Ackerman was the director of the summer camping program).
 Rabbi Dershowitz helped to start the winter weekends and helped to create what is now the current campus on 385 Fairview Road.
-To this date, he remains Camp Ramah's longest serving director consecutively.